aclark4life/blog-2017/2013/12/29/introducing-plock-again/index.rst

 .. post:: 2013/12/29
     :category: Plone

+**A few months ago I introduced Plock: the Plone-installer for the Pip-loving crowd.**

 A few months ago I introduced **Plock: the Plone-installer for the Pip-loving crowd**.
 Then I got sidetracked with the next version of Plock lingering unreleased in master.
 With the holidays underway I had a chance to revisit Plock and discovered a few things:

 - I still like the idea of Plock.